 The Preakness Stakes is the second jewel of the Triple Crown and held every year two weeks after the Kentucky Derby at Pimlico Race Course in Baltimore, Maryland.
 While it does not have as much prestige as the Derby, with a purse of $1 million guaranteed it is still a juicy prize for any horseman.
 Like the Derby, only 3-year-old thoroughbreds can run in the Preakness, so each only has one chance at it in his lifetime.

 - Preakness Entries - with profiles, photos, and more info.
-A field of 9 was entered with Orb as the favorite.
+A field of 10 was entered.

 - Preakness weather forecasts

 - Preakness Entry Rules - how they determine the order of preference if more than 14 horses enter